MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td> This method is called when a user chooses to import or export their calendar information.
 A window is displayed allowing the user to select
 	which external calendar they would like to sync with.
-The options include all external calendars as defined in section 3.2.4.1</td>
+The options include all external calendars as defined in section 3.2.4.1

+Parameters:
+None

+Return:
+None</td>
   </tr>
 </tr>
 <tr>